sjaakp/yii2-timeline/README.md

 A demonstration of Timeline widget is [here](https://www.sjaakpriester.nl/software/timeline).

 A little more about the Simile Timeline plus some demo's can be found here: [http://www.simile-widgets.org/timeline/](http://www.simile-widgets.org/timeline/). **Caution:** the information is very sketchy, and often contradictory or plainly wrong.
-Simile Timeline's code is more than eight years old and seems to be abandoned for a long time.
+Simile Timeline's code is more than twelve years old and seems to be abandoned for a long time.
 It isn't even completed: lots and lots of more or less documented features simply are unimplemented.
 Nevertheless, the Simile Timeline is a great concept and the core code appears to be running quite well. **Timeline** widget only uses the well proven parts of Simile Timeline and doesn't touch the many loose ends.

 ## Installation ##